docwarems/jmc-tutorial/docs/README.md

 custom actions downloadable from the update site, and it is also possible to add your own.

-Let’s stick with the default (Application alert).
+Let's stick with the default (Application alert).
 Click Next.
 Constraints can be added to constrain when the action is allowed to be taken.
 We do not want any constraints for this trigger rule.
 Click Next once more.
 Enter a name that you will remember for the trigger rule, then hit Finish.

 Trigger rules are by default inactive.
-Let’s enable the trigger by clicking the checkbox next to its name.
+Let's enable the trigger by clicking the checkbox next to its name.
 The rule is now active.
 Move over to the Overview and wait for one of the computationally intense cycles to happen.
 The Alert dialog should appear and show you details about the particular event.
-If that isn’t enough to generate the necessary CPU load, try resizing Eclipse like crazy for more than a second.
+If that isn't enough to generate the necessary CPU load, try resizing Eclipse like crazy for more than a second.

 ![eclipse jmc trigger alerts][eclipse-jmc-trigger-alerts]